rosskevin/pine-scripts/README.md

 That book and it's concepts are Copyright McGraw-Hill 1988.

+This code is Copyright Sheldon Thomas 2020 subject to terms of file COPYING.
+Please note this code is GNU AGPL licensed.

 Stage Analysis is a conceptual framework which posits all charts go through four stages.
 Stage 1 is the basing period, stage 2 is the break-out period of rising prices, stage 3 is the topping period as prices turn a corner and stage 4 is a period of sustained decline as